-SMDR may be output in one of two formats, selected in system programming: tabular or CSV.
+SMDR may be output in one of three formats, selected in system programming: standard, CSV, or extended.
 The tabular format is the default.

-Tabular SMDR format
+Standard tabular SMDR format

-ESI's tabular SMDR output format, which is compatible with the standard Panasonic® DBS® format except for the last two (ESI-exclusive) items, is as shown below:
+ESI's tabular SMDR output format, which is compatible with the standard Panasonic[®] DBS[®] format except for the last two (ESI-exclusive) items, is as shown below:

-Under four-digit dial plan
+Four-digit dial plan

-Under three-digit dial plan
+Three-digit dial plan